-Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" email systems and Remind ®.
+Electronic communication between instructor and students in this course will utilize the South Plains College email systems and GroupMe.
 The instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a daily basis.
+Students should check their SPC email and GroupMe on a daily basis.